ibm-cloud-docs/vpc/bare_metal_server_create.md

 {{site.data.keyword.attribute-definition-list}}

-# Creating Bare Metal Servers on VPC
+# Creating Bare Metal Servers on VPC - tech review
 {: #creating-bare-metal-servers}

 Use the following information to create a bare metal server on your {{site.data.keyword.vpc_full}} (VPC) with the configuration of your choice.